ipfs/roadmap/README.md

 ### 4. The IPFS Community gets together for the 1st [IPFS Conf](https://github.com/ipfs/conf)

 Yes, you read the title right.
-The IPFS Community is going to organise the first "IPFS Conf" in the beautiful city of Lisbon.
+The IPFS Community is going to meet for the first large IPFS Event.
 This will be an event for all the users and builders of the DWeb to come together to learn about the exciting progress that has been happening.
 - Host the 1st Conference for the IPFS Community.

-More details will be public soon, meanwhile, make plans to visit Lisbon in June!
-Subscribe for updates [here](https://github.com/ipfs/conf#ipfsconf-lisbon-2019).
+More details will be public soon.
+Subscribe for updates [here](https://github.com/ipfs/conf).

 ### 5. IPFS testing, benchmarks, and performance optimizations